DiagAutoClinic/DiagAutoClinicOS/docs/VIDEO_TUTORIALS_GUIDE.md

 1. **Introduction to DiagAutoClinicOS**
    - What is it and why use it
    - South African automotive context
-   - VW market dominance explanation
+   - Ford and GM market presence

 2. **Installation and Setup**
    - System requirements